 No formal employment or change of control agreements are in effect with B. Allen Weinstein.
-However, an offer letter dated July 30, 1997 provides Mr. Weinstein with 12 months of base salary as severance pay upon his termination without cause.
-Based upon his 2008 salary, Mr. Weinstein would receive a severance payment of \$562,500 over 12 months if he had been terminated without cause on the last day of the previous fiscal year, January 31, 2009.
+However, an offer letter dated July 30, 1997 provided Mr. Weinstein with 12 months of base salary as severance pay upon his termination without cause.
+Based upon his 2008 salary, Mr. Weinstein would have received a severance payment of \$562,500 over 12 months, subject to mitigation, if he had been terminated without cause on the day of his retirement, April 17, 2009.